computational-mama/cmama-v2/src/projects/hide-and-seek-dolls.md

 The format was devised keeping in mind that participants would have limited connectivity and no access to laptops.

-This activity was part of the larger Makers Meet & Eat held at Utretcht in September 2022.
+This activity was part of the larger Makers Meet & Eat held at Utrecht in September 2022.